AnandRochlani25/JSNotes/LocalStorage&SessionStorage.md

 ## What is page session?

-A page session lasts as long as the tab or the browser is open, and survives over page reloads
+A page session lasts as long as the tab or the browser is open, and survives over page reloads.